 Both options are great for bathrooms because you can still enjoy a warm space even in the summer when the heating is off.

 Not only does this make for a more comfortable experience, but it also reduces your energy usage and costs.
 Therefore, creating a more efficient home heating system.

 Please note, that if you do intend to use your radiator or towel rail as a dual fuel system, you will also need a Dual Fuel T Piece.

-Yes!
-Our electric heating elements can be used with any radiator or heated towel rail.
+Our electric heating elements can be used with most standard size radiators or heated towel rails.
 Just make sure to select the correct Wattage to ensure enough heat is provided for the size of your space.
 We will go into this in more detail further on.

 Another great thing about our elements is that you can have them on show, or disguised if you prefer.

 For example, if you want to create more of a traditional feel to your interior, you might think that the modern Bluetooth element is a little distracting.

 To solve this, we supply plenty of different heating element covers in finishes to match your radiator and create a coordinated look.

 Our Milano Elizabeth heated towel rails are great examples of this.
 Can you spot the element?